About the department

 The International Program offers on-year and two-year international fellowships for visiting clinical scholars to receive instruction in perodontics (first year) and prosthodontics (second year).

-The Stomatology Center provides a world-class opportunity for the study and management of a diverse group of stomatological disorders, including salivary dysfunction, lichen planus , and other malfunctions of the oral mucosa.
+The Stomatology Clinic provides a world-class opportunity for the study and management of a diverse group of stomatological disorders, including salivary dysfunction, lichen planus , and other malfunctions of the oral mucosa.

 The Center for Craniofacial Research and Diagnosis is an umbrella for a number of research activities related to healthy anddiseased periodontal tissues and other areas of research in the oro-facial region.